-On May 8, 2014 the U.S. Chamber of Commerce will host the Global Supply Chain Summit of 2014.
-The Summit will look at the global web of interconnected, predictable, and efficient supply chains and how they contribute the competitiveness of global business.
+On May 8, 2014, the U.S. Chamber of Commerce will host the Global Supply Chain Summit of 2014.
+The Summit will look at the global web of interconnected, predictable, and efficient supply chains and how they contribute to the competitiveness of global business.
 The event will highlight cutting edge trends in global supply chain management, and discuss international issues that impact the free flow of goods.
 With 56% of global trade being intermediate products all business rely on efficiently supply chains and border to remain competitive.
 The Summit will highlight the issues of importance to businesses and press forward to with solutions for global policy makers.

 Thursday, May 8, 2014

 FIND AGENGA AT BOTTOM OF WEB PAGE

 - The Hon.
 Orrin Hatch, Ranking Member, Committee on Finance, United States Senate

 - R. Gil Kerlikowske, Commissioner, U.S. Customs and Border Protection